Kansas Jayhawks football: 2021–present

+Resurgence

 At the beginning of Leipold's second season at Kansas, the Jayhawks beat Tennessee Tech 56–10.
-In week 2 the Jayhawks beat West Virginia 55-42 in Morgantown, winning their first conference opener since 2009, and their first conference road opener since 2008, and becoming the first NCAA team since 1996 to win an overtime game by two touchdowns.
+In week 2 the Jayhawks beat West Virginia 55–42 in Morgantown, winning their first conference opener since 2009, and their first conference road opener since 2008, and becoming the first NCAA team since 1996 to win an overtime game by two touchdowns.
 After their 3–0 start to the 2022 season, Kansas received votes to be ranked for the first time since 2009.
 The Jayhawks would enter the polls the following week at 19 after starting 5–0, but would fall out of the rankings after back-to-back losses.
 The Jayhawks would finish the regular season 6-6 and were selected to play Arkansas in the 2022 Liberty Bowl, KU's first bowl appearance since 2009.
 Arkansas would go on to beat KU in 3 overtimes, 55–53.

+In 2023, Kansas began the season 4–0, its second consecutive season starting 4–0.
+It was the first time the Jayhawks started 4–0 back to seasons starting they had the start 3 consecutive seasons from 1913 to 1915.
+Four weeks later, the Jayhawks defeated Oklahoma.

+The win over Oklahoma accomplished several feats: It was the first home win for Kansas over a top 10 ranked team since 1984, the first win over Oklahoma since 1997, and first win over a top 10 opponent since the 2008 Orange Bowl.
+The victory also made Kansas bowl eligible for the 2nd consecutive season for only the 3rd time in program history.
+On December 26, 2023, Kansas defeated the UNLV Rebels, 49-36, for the team's first bowl victory since 2008.

+Quarterback Jason Bean threw for six touchdowns and 449 yards, three touchdowns each to receivers Luke Grimm and Lawrence Arnold.
+Bean set records for the most passing touchdowns in Kansas bowl history, which was set the previous year by quarterback Jalon Daniels, and the record for most passing touchdowns by a Big 12 player in bowl game.
+Bean also moved up to second place on the Kansas all-time passing touchdowns list with his 38th, surpassing Carter Stanley.